ymgyt/syndicationd/README.md

 | macOS    | `$HOME/Library/Application Support/syndicationd/config.toml` |
 |Windows   | `{FOLDERID_RoamingAppData}/syndicationd/config.toml` |

-Synd does not automatically create configuration files.
+`synd` does not automatically create configuration files.
 When creating a configuration file, you can use the following command

 ```sh